 AMES, Iowa — It was the offense that put No. 16 Iowa State in position to beat No. 22 Kansas State.
 It was the defense that sealed the deal.

-Iowa State forward Georges Niang came up with a steal and forward Melvin Ejim blocked a shot in the final two minutes to cap the Cyclones’ 81-75 win over the Wildcats on Saturday.
+Iowa State forward Georges Niang came up with a steal and forward Melvin Ejim blocked a shot in the final two minutes to cap the Cyclones’ 81-75 win on Saturday.

-With Iowa State up 76-73, Kansas State guard Marcus Foster drove to the basket.
+With ISU up 76-73, Kansas State guard Marcus Foster drove to the bucket.
 ISU guard DeAndre Kane slapped it away and Niang fell on the loose ball as the Cyclones called timeout.

 The win snapped a three-game losing streak for the Cyclones.
 The ISU offense came out of a midseason funk against the Wildcats (14-6, 4-3 Big 12).
 The Cyclones (15-3, 3-3) shot 25.3 percent from three in their last three games.
 ISU shot 48.1 percent from the floor and 50.0 from the 3-point line.